Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications:
 ===

+- 02.07.16  Extension can be activated using wfLoadExtension- method (old require_once- method is supported too).
+Updated lists of magic words of MW.
+Fixed qty of parameters for makeFreeExternalLink.
+Version 1.5.6_0 [B551+02.07.2016].

 - 01.07.16  Fixed Wysiwyg related js-variables when WikiEditor is started.
 Version 1.5.6_0 [B551++01.07.2016].

 - 01.07.16  Fixed mw-config.get/set with js- variables related to html- comments.
 Version 1.5.6_0 [B551+01.07.2016].